"If not us, who? If not now, when?"

 In 2005 when Washington county was reported by the Associated Press to have the worst health risk from air pollution in the nation, Dick learned of a local group working to address the issue and joined their cause.
 This small band of activists became Neighbors for Clean Air and in 2006 launched a formal good neighbor campaign with Ohio Citizen Action, directed at Eramet.
 Dick's ability to plow through and make sense of volumes of highly technical documents, his knowledge of human biology and epidemiology and his tenacity were key to the neighbor's victory in August, 2008 when Eramet announced plans to invest $150 million to improve environmental performance at the plant.

-Dick is the Executive Director of the Mid-Ohio Valley Health Department in Parkersburg, WV and lives in Marietta with his wife Dawn and their two children.
+Dick is the Executive Director of Community Health Improvement Associates and lives in Marietta with his wife Angela.